RELAX, RESTORE, REBALANCE

 Typically treatments are around 75 minutes.

-First appointments also include a thorough consultation taking up to 45 minutes.
-Each subsequent session include a follow up discussion, which is an important part of any holistic treatment.
+First appointments also include a thorough consultation taking up to 30 minutes.
+Each subsequent session include a short follow up discussion, which is an important part of any holistic treatment.
+Additional time for discussion can be booked in blocks of 30 minutes up to and extra hour.

 What will I feel when I have Reflexology?